-Last Updated: September, 2018
+Last Updated: May, 2019

 The government aims to develop India as a global manufacturing as well as a research and development (R&D) hub.
 It has set up National Automotive Testing and R&D Infrastructure Project (NATRiP) centres as well as a National Automotive Board to act as facilitator between the government and the industry.
 Under (NATRIP), five testing and research centres have been established in the country since 2015.

-Automobile exports grew 26.56 per cent during April-July 2018.
+Automobile exports grew 14.50 per cent in FY19.
 It is expected to grow at a CAGR of 3.05 per cent during 2016-2026.
 Domestic two wheeler industry is expected to grow at 8-10 per cent during FY19.
 Also, Luxury car market in India is expected to grow at a 25 per cent CAGR till 2020.
 The Government of India expects automobile sector to attract US$ 8-10 billion in local and foreign investments by 2023.

 Click to access the Automobile Industry Archived Report